Jack Johnson (boxer): Riots and aftermath

 The outcome of the fight triggered race riots that evening—the Fourth of July—all across the United States, from Texas and Colorado to New York and Washington, D.C.
 Johnson's victory over Jeffries had dashed white dreams of finding a "great white hope" to defeat him.
 Many whites felt humiliated by the defeat of Jeffries.

 Black Americans, on the other hand, were jubilant and celebrated Johnson's great victory as a victory for racial advancement.
 Black poet William Waring Cuney later highlighted the black reaction to the fight in his poem "My Lord, What a Morning".
-Around the country, blacks held spontaneous parades and gathered in prayer meetings.

-Race riots, initiated by whites and blacks, erupted in New York, Baltimore, Pittsburgh, Philadelphia, New Orleans, Atlanta, St. Louis, Little Rock and Houston.
+Race riots erupted in New York, Baltimore, Pittsburgh, Philadelphia, New Orleans, Atlanta, St. Louis, Little Rock and Houston.
 In all, riots occurred in more than 25 states and 50 cities.
 At least twenty people were killed in the riots and hundreds more were injured.

 Film of the bout

 The Johnson–Jeffries Fight film received more public attention in the United States than any other film to date and for the next five years, until the release of The Birth of a Nation.
 In the United States, many states and cities banned the exhibition of the Johnson–Jeffries film.
 The movement to censor Johnson's victory took over the country within three days after the fight.

 Two weeks after the match former President Theodore Roosevelt, an avid boxer and fan, wrote an article for The Outlook in which he supported banning not just moving pictures of boxing matches, but a complete ban on all prize fights in the US.
 He cited the "crookedness" and gambling that surrounded such contests and that moving pictures have "introduced a new method of money getting and of demoralization".
-The controversy surrounding the film motivated Congress to ban distribution of all prizefight films across state lines in 1912; the ban was lifted in 1940.

 In 2005, the film of the Jeffries–Johnson "Fight of the Century" was entered into the United States National Film Registry as being worthy of preservation.